DevOps Test Automation | Where Do QA and Test Automation Fit in DevOps?

-DevOps plays a very important role in the Software Development Life Cycle (SDLC), but where exactly does QA fit in continuous integration of DevOps practice?
+DevOps plays a very important role in the Software Development Life Cycle (SDLC), but where exactly does QA fit in the continuous integration of DevOps practice?

 Basically, QA ties together development and operations and enables them to collaborate to have software and applications up and running.
 Everyone in the organization takes responsibility for quality and stability, and thereby for the success of the business.

-What Is the Impact of DevOps on QA?
+What is the Impact of DevOps on QA?

-DevOps is roughly an approach but rather it is a culture and a practice of continuous integration, continuous deployment, and continuous improvement.
-Multiple teams are involved and working together to work as a DevOps team, therefore it affects not only QAs but also the development team, business operations, production support, etc.
+DevOps is roughly an approach, but rather it is a culture and a practice of continuous integration, continuous deployment, and continuous improvement.
+Multiple teams are involved and working together to work as a DevOps team.
+Therefore, it affects not only QAs but also the development team, business operations, production support, etc.

-Nowadays, successful businesses today are design thinking driven.
+Nowadays, successful businesses today are design-thinking driven.
 The majority of them have a strong sense of urgency, aided by innovative software engineering practices.
 Businesses today need to have a working continuous delivery practice in place.
 Having one in place pretty much mandates a better outcome of product quality and speedy release.
 Automaton is the key to success across DevOps processes.

 Delivery by co-located, integrated teams using innovative tools prevents collaboration and communication issues.

-Having the best of both worlds, DevOps knowledge and practices along with Test Automation is promising for the success of the business.
-With the right team roster and an automation tool, like Testsigma, you will have your product live in the market in no time!
+Having the best of both worlds, DevOps knowledge and practices, along with Test Automation, is promising for the success of the business.
+With the right team roster and an automation tool like Testsigma, you will have your product live in the market in no time!

-What we should be looking for is a tool that completely adapts to how DevOps works.
-A tool that is an enabler which can empower your testing team for iterative releases.
+What we should be looking for is a tool that completely adapts tools to how DevOps works.
+A tool that is an enabler that can empower your testing team for iterative releases.
 On a special note, the tool should be scalable and reliable to handle the incremental amount of code changes.

-Sure, there can be a lot of testing solution provider in the market like UFT that uses VBScript as its scripting language, then there are tools in service virtualization for Testing and many more of them that claims to be an “all-in-one testing solution” and choosing just one would be a difficult task.
+Just to summarize all this, what you need is a solution that is designed for Test Automation in DevOps.Sure, there can be a lot of testing solution provider in the market like UFT that uses VBScript as its scripting language, then there are tools in service virtualization for Testing and many more of them that claims to be an “all-in-one testing solution” and choosing just one would be a difficult task.

-Well in that case, sometimes it is best to try it for yourself.
-You may try Testsigma, an all in one Unified Test Automation Software for Web, Mobile apps and Web Services and one that works well for DevOps and CD.
+Well, in that case, sometimes it is best to try it for yourself.
+You may try Testsigma, an all-in-one Unified Test Automation Software for Web, Mobile apps, and Web Services, and one that works well for DevOps and CD.

 Here are a few features Testsigma offers:

-- Fully Loaded Test Lab on Cloud to Run Tests which offers over a thousand Operating System/Brower/Version combos and two thousand plus real mobile devices to run significant amount of tests in minutes.
+- Fully Loaded Test Lab on Cloud to Run Tests which offers over a thousand Operating System/Brower/Version combos and two thousand plus real mobile devices to run a significant amount of tests in minutes.

-- Parallel Test Execution to Save Time and Cost because of scalable test environments and parallel test executions to run thousands of tests in minutes for faster feedback.
+- Parallel Test Execution Save Time and Cost because of scalable test environments and parallel test executions to run thousands of tests in minutes for faster feedback.

 - AI to Reduce Maintenance Efforts and Improve Productivity by saving test maintenance time by 70%.
-AI also helps identifies affected and potential failures upfront to save execution time and costs.
+AI also helps affected and potential failures upfront to save execution time and costs.

 With all these being said, it is best to say that Testsigma is built for QA teams to automate testing in DevOps.
 So, what are you waiting for?
 Don’t be left behind.
-Sign up now for a free 30 days’ trial!
+Sign up now for a free 21 days’ trial!